American Indian language

 If you'd like to know a few easy Paiute words,

-Manahuu (pronounced similar to "ma-nah-hoo") is a friendly greeting.
+Manahuu (pronounced similar to "ma-nah-hoo") is a friendly greeting, and

-You can also read a Paiute/Bannock picture glossary here.
+you can read a picture dictionary of Paiute/Bannock animal names here.

 What was Bannock culture like in the past?
 What is it like now?

 Here is a link to the homepage of the Shoshone Bannock Tribes.

 On their site you can find information about the Bannock people in the past and today.

 How do Bannock Indian children live, and what did they do in the past?